bgpedersen/web-dev-guides/bash-npm-and-git/bash-npm-and-git.md

   }
 ```

-### Bash scripts: Auto clean deleted branches
+### Delete merged branches

+Auto clean deleted branches.
 Bash script for using together with Git to clean already merged branches.

 Use CLI/terminal and go into user dir using
 `cd`